mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

   write stdio "Done"
 }}

-You can replace these anonymous binds with with `>>` operator instead:
+You can replace these anonymous binds with the `>>` operator instead:

 {{
   write stdio "Foo" >>